influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/kafka_consumer_legacy.md

-# Kafka Consumer Input Plugin
+# Kafka Consumer Legacy Input Plugin

 The [Kafka](http://kafka.apache.org/) consumer plugin polls a specified Kafka topic and adds messages to InfluxDB.
 The plugin assumes messages follow the